The Women's College building, Newtown: Landscape and gardens

-The sandstone seat on the lower grass terrace was designed by Leslie Wilkinson in the 1920s as a memorial to Miss Mary Dunnicliff, a student of the college from 1895–1897 and afterwards a teacher at Sydney Girls' High School and Fort Street Girls' High School.
+The sandstone seat on the lower grass terrace was designed by Leslie Wilkinson in the 1920s as a memorial to Miss Mary Dunnicliff, a student of the college from 1895 to 1897 and afterwards a teacher at Sydney Girls' High School and Fort Street Girls' High School.
 The Sydney yellow block stone seat rests on a stone foundation and bears the carved initials "M.C.D." and the dates "1895–1897".
 The stone was supplied from the Harbour Bridge excavations by J. J. C. Bradfield who was a member of Council.
 The hedge surrounding the seat comprises a number of species including privet (Ligustrum ovalifolium) which may have been planted later and which has been clipped into a high hedge and now provides an intimate but restricted space around the seat.